Work for us

 To work for us, you must be interested in more than correcting and editing student papers.
 While strong writing skills are certainly required, strong people skills are equally important.
 Working one-on-one with writers requires commitment at multiple levels — intellectual, emotional and social.
 An invested and caring consultant is key to student success.

-Graduate Assistant Program
+Graduate Consultant Program

-The VCU Writing Center is looking for dedicated Master’s-level students who are interested in supporting our mission of supporting graduate and undergraduate writers in developing their skills and confidence.
+The VCU Writing Center is looking for dedicated Master’s level students who are interested in supporting our mission of supporting graduate and undergraduate writers in developing their skills and confidence.

 About Us